edgedb/edgedb-net/docs/installing.rst

 .. warning::

-  EdgeDB.Net targets .net5 and .net6, other .net frameworks are not supported currently.
+  EdgeDB.Net targets .net5 and .net6.
+Other .NET frameworks are not supported currently.

 Building from source